 The Kelsey guide was published in 1994.
 Don't know which one is right...I first climbed the route in 1975, prior to anything being in the guidebook.
 We also climbed the Central Corner in 1975 - it was full of gear from an obvious retreat.

 We climbed many routes in here which are not documented in any guidebooks...ascents from a time when people passed route information along by word of mouth, or just saw a line and tried to climb it.

 So who knows (and who cares) who got the first ascent.

 From: Oakland Park, Florida

 Aug 23, 2011

+This is a really cool climb.
+The top of haystack has great views of the Winds.
 This climb starts at the end of the grassy goat trail.
 I found the cruxes to be solid 5.8.
+I did turn the 2nd overhang on P2 on the right side and found myself in a the crux of the climb.
+The dihedral was sustained and had tricky pro.
 Use small cams on your standard rack.
-The cracks are flaring and bottoming and grass filled.
+Some cracks are bottoming and grass filled.
 Where gardening has taken place there are nice placements for small cams.
 All pitches are rope strechers (5) to 400 ft of class 3-4 to top.

 |By Cam Reade|